julianshapiro/velocity/README.md

 Velocity.js
 ========

 Velocity is undergoing testing.
-Full public release is scheduled for April 30th.
+Full release is scheduled for April 30th.

 Documentation can be found at http://VelocityJS.org.
-Testing suite coming shortly.
+Test suite coming shortly.

-Watch and star this repo to stay on top of updates.
+Watch / star this repo to stay on top of updates.